 - Stair Test: The dog sits at the top of a staircase.
 Researchers note which paw moves first when the dog steps down.

 - Walking Step Test: During a leashed walk, the dog encounters a single downward step or curb.
-The first paw to move is recorded.
+Record the first paw to move.

-By combining results across all four tasks, the inventory classifies dogs into one of five categories: strong left-pawed, weak left-pawed, ambilateral, weak right-pawed, or strong right-pawed.
+By combining results across all 4 tasks, the inventory classifies dogs into one of 5 categories: strong left-pawed, weak left-pawed, ambilateral, weak right-pawed, or strong right-pawed.

 Paw Preference Is Task-Dependent